mifi/lossless-cut/issues.md

 - Disable unnecessary tracks from the **Tracks panel**.
 First try to only enable a single track (e.g. video) and if that succeeds, then work your way by enabling more tracks and see which one is causing the problem.
 Sometimes LosslessCut (ffmpeg) is unable to cut certain tracks at all.
 - Select a different **output format** (`matroska` and `mov` support a lot of codecs.)
 - Try to enable the **Experimental Flag** under **Settings**
+- Try the same operation with a different file and see whether it's a problem with just one file

 ## Cutting times are not accurate